-90-minute wild food strolls meet at The Omni Grove Park Inn.
+The 90-minute wild food stroll meets at The Omni Grove Park Inn.

-We can’t always announce where we’re going sooner than the night before because often, we don’t know.
+We can’t always announce where we’re going sooner than a few days before because often, we don’t know.
 Like a snorkeling trip, we go where the conditions are best.
 If it threatens to rain, we may go someplace else.

 There is a reason hunter-gatherer societies are nomadic.
 When you shop outside the box, it’s Mother Nature that sets the itinerary.

 Foraging can be fun every month of the year.
 While our main season runs from March-October, we go out November-March as well.
 And while most mushrooms come out July to mid-October, April’s the time for morels.
 Usually the greatest variety of plants is in April and the greatest variety of mushrooms is in September, but there’s a mix of everything year-round.